write-for-ilr/write-for-ilr.github.io/README.md

    **NOTE:** Remember to include your full name, full postal address with post code and mobile number.

 5. Someone suggested to send representation letter to Home Office.
 Find letter and email address here: <https://old.reddit.com/r/ukvisa/comments/1kl3bup/tell_the_home_office_not_to_apply_the_10year_ilr/>.
 There's too much information on that page.
 So let me make it easy for you.
 First search for "Home Department" on that page.
 That's where the letter starts.
 The creator of that letter advices you to copy the letter and then personalize the letter to reflect your factual background.

-Include full name, full postal address with post code at the bottom.
-They advice you to email the letter to both `public.enquiries@homeoffice.gov.uk` and `immigrationpubliccorrespondence@homeoffice.gov.uk`.
+   **NOTE:** Include full name, full postal address with post code at the bottom of your letter.

+   The creator of the letter advices you to email the letter to both `public.enquiries@homeoffice.gov.uk` and `immigrationpubliccorrespondence@homeoffice.gov.uk`.

-6. If you live in London, write to the Mayor at `mayor@london.gov.uk`.
+8. If you live in London, write to the Mayor at `mayor@london.gov.uk`.
 Remember to adapt the email template from the 2nd point.

-Remember to write your full name, full postal address with post code and mobile number.
+   **NOTE:** Remember to write your full name, full postal address with post code and mobile number.

-7. Write to BBC at `bbcyourvoice@bbc.co.uk`.
+11. Write to BBC at `bbcyourvoice@bbc.co.uk`.
 Read <https://www.bbc.co.uk/news/articles/c249ndrrd7vo> and write your email as a response to this article with your thoughts.

-8. Write to the Guardian at `guardian.letters@theguardian.com`.
+12. Write to the Guardian at `guardian.letters@theguardian.com`.
 Read one of their articles like <https://www.theguardian.com/uk-news/2025/may/13/tell-us-how-you-might-be-affected-by-labours-plans-to-reduce-migration-to-the-uk> or <https://www.theguardian.com/politics/2025/may/16/we-are-a-diverse-nation-not-an-island-of-strangers> and write your email as a response to it with your thoughts.

    **NOTE:** The Guardian requires your name and full postal address.
 They don't publish the full address though.
 They publish your name and your city name only.